Jay McDonagh: Professional career

-Bologna Phoenix

 McDonagh played for the Bologna Phoenix in the Italian Football League during the 1997 season.
 The Phoenix advanced to the Italian Super Bowl, while McDonagh was voted as league and team MVP.

-Green Bay Bombers

 McDonagh played for the Green Bay Bombers of the Professional Indoor Football League in 1998.
 He was named Offensive Player of the Year and an All-Star after throwing for 56 touchdowns.

-Buffalo Destroyers

-McDonagh was a backup quarterback for the Buffalo Destroyers in 1999.
+McDonagh was a backup quarterback for the Buffalo Destroyers of the Arena Football League (AFL) in 1999.
 He was briefly traded the Carolina Cobras in March 2000 but the transaction was voided.

-Madison Mad Dogs

 McDonagh played for the Madison Mad Dogs of the Indoor Football League in 2000.
 He earned All-League honors while helping his team to an 11–6 record.
 In defeat of the Billings Thunderbolts, he completed 18 of 37 passes for 172 yards and 5 touchdowns.
 In a victory against the Minnesota Purple Rage, McDonagh completed 15 of 23 passes for 4 touchdowns and 199 yards.

-Quad City Steamwheelers

 McDonagh played for the Quad City Steamwheelers of the af2 in 2001.
 He played in 15 games, finishing with a quarterback rating of 131.9.
 He completed 303 of 424 pass attempts for 73 touchdowns and seven interceptions during the season.
 McDonagh averaged 254.8 passing yards per game and helped the team to their second championship by winning ArenaCup II.
 He threw for 280 yards and three touchdowns in the ArenaCup victory over the Richmond Speed.

-New Jersey/Las Vegas Gladiators

-McDonagh signed with the New Jersey Gladiators in November 2001.
+McDonagh signed with the AFL's New Jersey Gladiators in November 2001.
 He played for the Gladiators from 2002 to 2003, recording 107 touchdowns on 6,357 passing yards.

-Colorado Crush

-McDonagh signed with the Colorado Crush in November 2003.
+McDonagh signed with the Colorado Crush of the AFL in November 2003.
 He was released by the Crush on January 29, 2004.

-Columbus Destroyers

-McDonagh was signed by the Columbus Destroyers' practice squad on April 2, 2004.
+McDonagh was signed to the Columbus Destroyers' practice squad on April 2, 2004.
 He was promoted to the active roster on April 6, 2004.

-Bologna Warriors

 McDonagh played for the Bologna Warriors in Italian Football League during the 2005 season.
 The Warriors advanced to the Italian Super Bowl but they lost to Bergamo Lions 42–14.